Skip to main content

 Track Mid-Market US Hiring via SimplyHired (2026 Guide)

-Thirdwatch's SimplyHired Scraper makes mid-market US hiring intent a tracked signal at $0.008 per record — weekly snapshot multiple metros and industries, compute posting velocity, surface tightening or loosening regions before BLS metro data confirms it.
+Thirdwatch's SimplyHired Scraper makes mid-market US hiring intent a tracked signal with pay-per-result pricing — weekly snapshot multiple metros and industries, compute posting velocity, surface tightening or loosening regions before BLS metro data confirms it.
 Built for regional economists, mid-market private-equity due-diligence teams, and workforce-planning teams who need a leading indicator focused on the 100-2,000 employee segment under-covered by tech-board-only data.

 Why SimplyHired for mid-market US hiring signal